Bossfrosty/RadioplayerAPI/README.md

 # Radio Player Icecast/Shoutcast with REST API Now Playing and PWA Support

 This PHP project displays information about songs playing on Icecast/Shoutcast radio streams, including history, album art, lyrics, and Progressive Web App (PWA) support.
+The project offers flexibility to be used with either the local API or the web API, allowing you to choose the option that best suits your needs.
+Additionally, it is possible to rename the index.php file to index.html to use the project exclusively with the web API.

 ## Demo Screenshots